Master’s in Industrial Economics and Management at BTH

-The new Master’s Programme in Industrial and Management (MIEM) is specially designed for you who have background in technical science education.
-Specifically, you have obtained a Bachelor of Science (BSc) degree in Engineering but not in Industrial Economics and Management.
-You also have completed at least 30 credits of Mathematics, Applied Mathematics, or Mathematical Statistics.
+The new Master’s Programme in Industrial and Management (MIEM) is specially designed for you who have background in technical science education but not familiar with industrial economics and management.
+Specifically, you have obtained a Bachelor of Science (BSc) degree in Engineering.
+You also have completed at least 20 credits of Mathematics, Applied Mathematics, or Mathematical Statistics.

 This programme is organised as a two-year study on campus, equivalent to 120 ECTS credits.
 The two-year study is divided into four semesters, in which the first year comprises of two semesters with eight mandatory courses.
 The third semester during the second year, you may choose among two specialised tracks or go on an exchange study in one of our partner universities around the world.
 Your final semester will be dedicated to conducting academic research, based on your interest, that will result in a final Master’s thesis.

 You can read the brief descriptions of all the courses on this web page.